 Immunocompromised patients i.e. people who have weakened immune systems, chronic lung disease, or diabetes are susceptible to this infection.
-Very ill patients in ventilator, those with prolonged hospital stay, person having invasive devices like urinary catheters are at greater risk of Acinetobacter infections.
+Very ill patients on a ventilator, those with a prolonged hospital stay, persons having invasive devices like urinary catheters are at greater risk of Acinetobacter infections.
 Outbreaks of Acinetobacter infections typically occur in intensive care units (ICU).

 Acinetobacter can live on the skin and may survive in the environment/inanimate surfaces for several days.
 Acinetobacter is associated with skin colonization of hospital personnel and may also “colonize” or live in a patient without causing infection or symptoms, especially in tracheostomy sites or open wounds.